RaksitS/rock-paper-scissors-web-app/README.md

-## ﻿My First Interactive Web Game: Rock Paper Scissors
+## Interactive Web Game: Rock Paper Scissors
 I built this project to move beyond from static pages and practice how HTML, CSS, and JavaScript work together to create a functional user experience.

 ## What I learned from this practice project are: